Entering My Recipe

 Does Reynolds® Parchment Paper count as an ingredient in my recipe?

 Parchment paper does not count as one of your 7 ingredients.
 It should be mentioned in the method of your recipe.

 If I suggest an accompaniment like rice in my recipe, will the kitchen testers determine that amount?

-If an ingredient or accompaniment other than table salt, ground black pepper or water is essential for the finished dish, the recipe entry should provide the amount of the ingredient needed and it must be listed as one of your 7 ingredients.
+If an ingredient or accompaniment other than table, kosher or sea salt, black pepper, flour for dusting or water is essential for the finished dish, the recipe entry should provide the amount of the ingredient needed and it must be listed as one of your 7 ingredients.

 Can you explain what is included in preparation time?